Lieutenant colonel (United States)

-In the United States Army, Marine Corps, Air Force and Space Force, lieutenant colonel is a field-grade officer rank, just above the rank of major and just below the rank of colonel.
+In the United States Army, Marine Corps, Air Force and Space Force, lieutenant colonel is a senior officer rank, just above the rank of major and just below the rank of colonel.
 It is equivalent to the naval rank of commander in the other uniformed services.

 The pay grade for the rank of lieutenant colonel is O-5.
-In the United States armed forces, the insignia for the rank are a silver oak leaf, with slight stylized differences between the version of the Army and the Air Force and that of the Navy and the Marine Corps.
+In the United States armed forces, the insignia for the rank is a silver oak leaf, with slight stylized differences between the version of the Army and the Air Force and that of the Navy and the Marine Corps.

 Promotion to lieutenant colonel is governed by Department of Defense policies derived from the Defense Officer Personnel Management Act (DOPMA) of 1980, for officers in the Active Component, and its companion Reserve Officer Personnel Management Act (ROPMA), for officers in the Reserve Component (e.g., Reserve and National Guard).
 DOPMA guidelines suggest that 70 percent of majors be promoted to lieutenant colonel after serving at least three years at their present rank and after 15–17 years of cumulative commissioned service.

-Orthography
+Nomenclature

 The U.S. Army uses the three letter abbreviation "LTC," while the Marine Corps and Air Force use the abbreviations of "LtCol" and "Lt Col" (note the space), respectively.
 These abbreviation formats are also outlined in The Naval Institute Guide to Naval Writing and in Air Force Handbook 33-337 (AFH 33-337), The Tongue and Quill.

 The United States Government Publishing Office recommends the abbreviation "LTC" for U.S. Army usage, "LtCol" for Marine Corps usage, and "Lt.
 Col." for the Air Force.
 The Associated Press Stylebook recommends the abbreviation "Lt.
 Col." for the Army, Marine Corps, and Air Force.

-Slang terms for the rank historically used by the U.S. military include "light colonel", "short colonel", "light bird", "half colonel", "walking colonel", "bottlecap colonel" (referring to the silver oak leaf insignia), and "telephone colonel" (from self-reference as "colonel" when using a telephone).
+There are various slang terms for the rank historically used in the U.S. military, mostly mocking the lieutenant colonel for not being a "full bird" colonel, include "light colonel", "short colonel", "light bird", "half colonel" (British in origin), "bottlecap colonel" (referring to the silver oak leaf insignia), and "telephone colonel" (from self-reference as "Colonel [Surname]" when using a telephone).